2544939880/from-building-to-deploying-LLMs/README.md

     pip install -r requirements.txt

 >[!TIP]
+> - Certain versions of PyTorch exhibit issues with adaptation to Apple’s MPS acceleration device (such as `torch==2.3.1`), resulting in ***loss convergence anomalies*** during training.
+These issues were resolved in version `2.4.0`.
+>
->I am using computers running macOS (Macmini M2 16GB), but this workflow is similar for Linux machines and may work for other operating systems as well.
+> - I am using computers running macOS (Macmini M2 16GB), but this workflow is similar for Linux machines and may work for other operating systems as well.

 # 🧑‍💻 Code Specification